zowe/docs-site/docs/getting-started/overview.md

 Zowe Explorer is a Visual Studio Code extension that modernizes the way developers and system administrators interact with z/OS mainframes.
 Zowe Explorer lets you interact with data sets, USS files, and jobs that are stored on z/OS.
 The extension complements your Zowe CLI experience and lets you use authentication services like API Mediation Layer.
 The extension provides the following benefits:

-- Enabling you to create, modify, rename, copy, and upload data sets directly to a z/OS mainframe.
+- Enables you to create, modify, rename, copy, and upload data sets directly to a z/OS mainframe.
-- Enabling you to create, modify, rename, and upload USS files directly to a z/OS mainframe.
+- Enables you to create, modify, rename, and upload USS files directly to a z/OS mainframe.
-- Providing a more streamlined way to access data sets, uss files, and jobs.
+- Provides a more streamlined way to access data sets, uss files, and jobs.
 - Letting you create, edit, and delete Zowe CLI `zosmf` compatible profiles.
-- Letting you use the Secure Credential Store plug-in to store your credentials securely in the settings.
+- Lets you use the Secure Credential Store plug-in to store your credentials securely in the settings.
-- Letting you leverage the API Mediation Layer token-based authentication to access z/OSMF.
+- Lets you leverage the API Mediation Layer token-based authentication to access z/OSMF.

 For more information, see [Information roadmap for Zowe Explorer](user-roadmap-zowe-explorer.md).